Roshith93/100-days-of-code/r5-log.md

 ### DAY15 - FEB 6th 2021

 **Today's Progress** -Covered most of the topic from DOM.
 Will be doing DOM projects soon.

+### DAY16 - FEB 8th 2021

+**Today's Progress** started doing DOM projects.
+Did an app which changes background color on click of a button using vanilla js.